Quick tips: Upgrade your audio with these 3 simple steps

 Willing to spend money to get better sound?
 Here are some products you might want to check out, too.

-One of the latest from Sony, the NW-A40 is a portable player that’s only about the size of your mobile phone.
+One of the latest from FiiO, the M6 is a portable player that’s maybe only half the size of your mobile phone.
 It comes with its own DAC and supports most of the audio formats out there, including the MQA format mentioned above.